Hemant-Mhalsekar/COs-POs-Mapping-Update/README.md

 ## **Description:**

-The "COs-POs-Mapping," is a sophisticated grading system designed to empower educators in evaluating and enhancing student performance.
-This comprehensive software streamlines the grading process, providing teachers with a user-friendly platform to assess, analyze, and track student achievements across various academic dimensions.
+The "COs-POs-Mapping," is a sophisticated grading system designed to empower educators in evaluating and enhancing student performance.<br> This comprehensive software streamlines the grading process, providing teachers with a user-friendly platform to assess, analyze, and track student achievements across various academic dimensions.

 ## Features: